Accessing team settings

 By default, tickets are assigned to Serval.
 The AI will continue working on the ticket until it either resolves the issue or escalates to a human agent.

-Category, Status, Priority are built-in fields, used to configure routing and SLA, approval, and other policies.
+Category, Status, and Priority are built-in fields used to configure routing and SLA, approval, and other policies.
 These fields exist on every ticket.When to use labels vs custom fields

 - Labels - lightweight, cross-cutting tags that don’t affect routing.
 Use them to flag themes like a specific project, initiative, or known issue.